Michigan Online Gaming

 On 8 March 2017, Senate Bill 203, The Lawful Internet Gaming Act, was passed by the state's Senate Regulatory Reform Committee by a 7-1 vote.
 The bill, which includes provisions for consumer protections and battling illegal gambling, faces further consideration in the Senate.

 In July 2017, Michigan lawmakers introduced a pair of bills that would regulate daily fantasy sports.
 HB 4742 and HB 4243, sponsored by Rep. Aaron Muller and Rep. Jim Tedder, include licensing requirements and a minimum age requirement.
 SB 0461 and SB 0462, introduced in June, serve a similar purpose.
-They last saw movement in October.
+In June 2018, the State House of Representatives passed the bill by a 68-40 vote.
+However, it still needed to pass a vote in the Senate.

 CASINO CITY NETWORK: Online Casino City | Casino City Times | RGT Online | Casino City Press | Gaming Directory